Titans of Myth (comics): Pre-Crisis

 The Teen Titans of the 1960s and 1970s were revived in a new series called The New Teen Titans in November 1980.
 Hyperion — one of the Titans of Myth — frees himself from imprisonment and bewitches the Teen Titan Wonder Girl (Donna Troy) (herself tied to the mythological Amazons as the adopted sister of Wonder Woman) and makes her fall in love with him.
 He releases his fellow Titans, and Wonder Girl joins them in their assault upon the Olympian Gods.

-It is explained that Gaia (Mother Earth) had fallen in love with Uranus the Heavens (Father Sky) and had given birth to the 12 Titans of Myth: Iapetus and Themis, Titans of Justice; Crius and Mnemosyne, Titans of Memory; Coeus and Phoebe, Titans of the Moon; Hyperion and Thia, Titans of the Sun; Oceanus and Tethys, Titans of the Sea; and Cronus and Rhea, Titans of the Earth.
-The Titans had been beautiful godlike beings, but the rest of Gaia's children had been horrible monsters banished by Uranus to the pits of Tartarus.
+It is explained that Gaia (Mother Earth) had fallen in love with Uranus (Father Sky) and had given birth to the 12 Titans of Myth: Iapetus and Themis, Titans of Justice; Crius and Mnemosyne, Titans of Memory; Coeus and Phoebe, Titans of the Moon; Hyperion and Thia, Titans of the Sun; Oceanus and Tethys, Titans of the Sea; and Cronus and Rhia, Titans of the Earth.
+The Titans had been beautiful godlike beings, but the rest of Gaia and Uranus's children had been horrible monsters banished by Uranus to the pits of Tartarus.
 Hoping to free all of her children, Gaia had given Cronus, the youngest and bravest Titan, a potent weapon to use against his father.
 Cronus had slain Uranus, but instead of releasing Gaia's children, he and his fellow Titans created a "paradise" of subservience on the planet Earth.
 However, fearing an oracle which foretold that his own children would rise up against him, Cronus had swallowed each of them as they were born, except his son Zeus, whom Rhea had saved.
 When Zeus reaches manhood, he frees his brothers Poseidon and Hades, and Gaia's imprisoned children.
 Together, the Olympian Gods and their monstrous allies defeat the Titans, who are imprisoned in columns of stone in Tartarus.

 Thousands of years had passed; the Titaness Thia had escaped, and a freed Hyperion had sought a new mate in Wonder Girl.
 Zeus and the Olympian Gods are joined against the avenging elder Titans by the rest of the Teen Titans, Donna's adopted mother Queen Hippolyta, and her Amazons of Paradise Island.
 Zeus and his daughter Athena ultimately convince Cronus that mankind must have free will to chart his own destiny, and not be controlled by the gods.
 Wonder Girl is released from her spell and the Titans of Myth return to Tartarus to forge a new life for themselves there.

 Sometime later, Thia resurfaces, intent to conquer Olympus.
 It is also revealed that Thia is the mother of Lilith Clay, a former member of the Teen Titans who possesses psychic powers.
 Fearing reprisals from her fellow Titans, Thia sets the Giants of Myth against them.
 Despite the assistance of the Teen Titans, Iapetus, Crius, and Tethys are all killed before Hyperion sacrifices his life to destroy his mad wife Thia.
 Zeus invites the surviving Titans to stay on Olympus and live in peace; the offer is accepted.